Projects

 These are some of the open-source projects (both professional and personal) that I have worked on over the past few years.

-OpenCell is a collaborative project led by the Leonetti group at the Biohub to map the architecture of the human cell by first building proteome-scale libraries of tagged human cell lines, then using these libraries to systematically measure protein interactions and localization patterns.
+OpenCell is a project led by the Leonetti group at the Biohub to systematically measure human protein localization and interactions by building proteome-scale libraries of fluorescently-tagged human cell lines.
 I was the sole developer of opencell.czbiohub.org, a full-stack web application to manage and visualize the large multimodal datasets generated by this effort.
-I was also a co-first author on the paper we published in 2022 describing this project.
+I was also a co-first author on the paper we published in 2022.

-This was a project at the Biohub to automate the imaging of 96-well plates by combining microscope-control logic with real-time predictions from a pre-trained machine learning model to determine optimal imaging positions.
+This was a project at the Biohub to automate imaging on 96-well plates by combining device-control logic with real-time predictions from computer vision models to determine optimal imaging parameters.

 This was a side project to build intuition for how classification models work.
-It trains models directly in the browser using plain JavaScript implementations of common classification algorithms (including SVMs and neural networks), and renders a dynamic real-time visualization of how model predictions fluctuate during training.
+It trains models directly in the browser using plain JavaScript implementations of common classification algorithms and renders a real-time visualization of how model predictions fluctuate during training.

 This was a side project to interactively visualize a collection of century-long daily temperature records from stations across the US.
 It was primarily an exercise in using d3.js to build bespoke visualization dashboards.